ALB Budgets

 ALB funding

 In most cases, HM Treasury funds ALBs by allocating money to ministerial departments who then delegated it to their ALBs; the department that funds an ALB is known as its sponsoring department.
-Non-ministerial departments are an exception to this as they often receive money directly from HMT, and may often act as their own sponsor, or even sponsor other ALBs.
+Non-ministerial departments are an exception to this as they often receive money directly from HMT1, and may often act as their own sponsor, or even sponsor other ALBs.
 These delegated budgets are typically set years in advance, and as such may be subject to change.
 Due to this, the ALB budgets reported below may not directly match up with the values reported in ALB Spending, which captures actual spending outturn for 2022/23.

 Government funding for ALBs by departments